gitter-badger/OSCARf-public/README.md

 **Please note that you will need to setup ONE twitter app for you/your business.**

+## Installing

 **You will probably need to use sudo to run the setup script.
 This is becasue it creates files and directories.**

 The the readline feature is completely optional.

-Please be sure to run the DEPENDENCY_CHECK script first!
+Please be sure to run the `DEPENDENCY_CHECK` script first!
+Additionally, dependencies can be installed via `pip install -r requirements.txt`

 After running the dependency check, run the setup.py script.
 This will allow you to setup all necessary auth files/data.
 **PLEASE NOTE THAT THE SETUP SCRIPT WILL NOT INSTALL MISSING LIBRARIES!
 Please use pip.**